Photospheric Imprints of Coronal Electric Currents, I. Magnetic Structure Near Polarity Inversion Lines: Decompositions of Photospheric

-Equation (\ref{eqn:ptd_bz}) shows that the poloidal potential $P$ can be found by solving a Poisson equation with source $-B_z(x,y)$.
-Equation (\ref{eqn:jz}) can be derived as the vertical component of the curl of equation (\ref{eqn:ptd_3terms}), with Amp\`ere's law.
-The horizontal divergence of the horizontal component of equation (\ref{eqn:ptd_3terms}) relates the irrotational part of $\bvec_h$ to the vertical derivative of the poloidal potential, $\partial_z P$, by yet another Poisson equation, \be \nabla_h^2 ( \partial_z P ) = (\nabla_h \cdot \bvec_h) ~. \ee It may be seen that $\nabla_h^2 (\partial_z P) = -\partial_z B_z$, implying that the solution to equation (\ref{eqn:ptd_dpdz}) is related to the magnetic field's 3D structure above and below the surface imaged by the magnetogram.
+Equation (\ref{eqn:ptd_bz}) shows that the poloidal potential $P(x,y,z_i)$ in a layer at height $z_i$ can be found by solving a 2D Poisson equation with source $[-B_z(x,y,z_i)]$.
+Amp\`ere's law can be used to solve for the toroidal potential $T(x,y,z_i)$ in that layer by taking the vertical component of the curl, or surface curl, of Equation (\ref{eqn:tor_pol_sum}), which yields another 2D Poisson equation, \be \hatz \cdot (\nablavec \times \bvec)|_{z = z_i} = \mu_0 J_z(x,y,z_i) = -\nabla_h^2 T(x,y,z_i) ~. \ee (Because $\hatz \cdot \nablavec \times (\nablavec_h \partial_z P - \nabla_h^2 P \hatz) = 0$, $\bvec_P$ does not contribute here.)
+The horizontal divergence of the horizontal component of Equation (\ref{eqn:tor_pol_sum}) is related to the vertical derivative of the poloidal potential, $\partial_z P$, by yet another 2D Poisson equation, \be \nabla_h^2 ( \partial_z P )|_{z = z_i} = (\nablavec_h \cdot \bvec_h)|_{z = z_i} ~. \ee (Note that $\nablavec_h \cdot (\nablavec_h \times T \hatz) = 0$, so $\bvec_T$ does not contribute here.)
+The vertical derivative of Equation (\ref{eqn:ptd_bz}) shows that $\partial_z B_z = - \nabla_h^2 (\partial_z P)$, ensuring the divergence-free condition on $\bvec$ is satisfied.
+This relationship also illustrates the coupling of the field's 2D structure in a given layer to its 3D structure in the vicinity of that layer.